latortuga71/Black_Tabby/README.md

 ## Agent CLI (Work in progress)

-Once you have connected to an agent just enter ? to see a list of options execute followed by a command will run a command and return the result
+Once you have connected to an agent just enter ? to see a list of options
+* execute followed by a command will run a command and return the result
 ```
 execute cmd
 ```
-get_all will return the full database document for that agent and export json will write the json to a file.
+* get_all will return the full database document for that agent
+* export json will write the json to a file.
 ```
 export_json /tmp/json_output.txt
 ```